 Here’s a summary of the pros and cons of buying a resale HDB vs BTO flat:

-Should you buy, sell, or rent out your property now?
+Should you buy or sell a property now?

 Everyone’s situation is different, so the answer to this varies.
 To find out whether it IS a good time for you to start a property journey, drop us a message on WhatsApp to reach any of our Super Agents.
 Empowered by proprietary technology and years of experience under their belt, they will be able to provide strategic advice on your next steps.
 You can also chat with us via our Live Chat at the bottom, right-hand corner of the screen.